KDE/digikam-doc/import_tools/remote_import.rst

 After selecting the files to import and closing the native desktop urls selector, these ones must appear to main dialog in the list below **Select import location** button.

-Below this list of files, the main dialog propose the hierarchy of physical **Albums** form your collection.
-Selection one target entry to import files, or if you want a new one, just press **New Album** button to create a nested entry in the tree-view.
+Below this list of files, the main dialog propose the hierarchy of physical **Albums** from your collection.
+Selected one target entry to import files, or if you want a new one, just press **New Album** button to create a nested entry in the tree-view.

 When you select right target album to download files, press **Start Import** button to process files.
 You can abort operation pressing **Close** button.